LukePappa/Ourism/p.md

-What exists is the direct and immediate reality of Divine Love.
-Our purpose is to attune to it by selflessly loving one other.
+Our purpose is to attune to God by selflessly loving one other.